 It’s no secret that the COVID-19 pandemic has had a devastating impact on businesses around the world.
 Due to the unfamiliar circumstances, most if not all struggled to maintain their operations while remaining financially viable.
 As a result, thousands of businesses were forced to shut down and file for bankruptcy.

 If there’s one thing the pandemic has taught businesses is that it’s extremely important to be agile, especially in cases of unforeseen events.
-Companies that have contingency plans and force majeure clauses in their contracts can pivot and make immediate changes to cope with any unforeseen adversities and circumstances.
+Companies that have contingency plans and force majeure clauses in their contracts can make immediate changes to cope with any unforeseen adversities.

 How to Add Force Majeure Clauses in Contracts